taboola/LoAF-Finder/README.md

 # LoAF - Finder
 ## Description
 This script helps you analyze Long Animation Frame (LoAF) entries to identify performance bottlenecks in your web application.
-It filters and cross entries returning from both "long-animation-frame" and "longtask" using keywords you provide.
+It filters and cross entries returning from both "long-animation-frame" and "longtask" PerformanceObserver using keywords you provide.
 The data is also categorizes into groups for comparison.

 #### Google's Long Animation Frame (LoAF) API: https://developer.chrome.com/docs/web-platform/long-animation-frames